Data Aggregation in Tableau

 Now there are many more marks in the view.
 The number of marks is equal to the number of distinct states in the data source multiplied by the number of categories.

 Although more marks are now displayed, the measures are still aggregated.
-So, regardless of whether there is one row in the data source where State = North Dakota and Category= Furniture, or 100 such rows, the result is always a single mark.
+So regardless of whether there’s one row in the data source where State = North Dakota and Category= Furniture, or 100 such rows, the result is always a single mark.

-Maybe this process is developing the view in a direction you find useful, or maybe you prefer to go in a different direction – for example, by adding a time dimension to the view, or by introducing trend lines or forecasting.
+Maybe this process is developing the view in a direction you find useful, or maybe you prefer to go in a different direction.
 You decide what questions to ask.

 Revert to the original one-mark view and follow these steps to develop the scatter plot view by adding fields to the Rows and Columns shelves.